Carbon Dioxide Can Make a Solution Acidic

 The activity sheet will serve as the “Evaluate” component of each 5-E lesson plan.
 The activity sheets are formative assessments of student progress and understanding.
 A more formal summative assessment is included at the end of each chapter.

 Students will record their observations and answer questions about the activity on the activity sheet.
-The Explain It with Atoms & Molecules and Take It Further sections of the activity sheet will either be completed as a class, in groups, or individually depending on your instructions.
-Look at the teacher version of the activity sheet to find the questions and answers.
+The Explain It with Atoms & Molecules and Take It Further sections of the activity sheet will either be completed as a class, in groups, or individually, depending on your instructions.
+To find the answers to the activity sheet, go to the downloads area within the online version of this lesson.

 3 Explore